salman-ijaz-98765/practice/README.md

 # practice for gitHub
-# an this is my second line
+# And this is my second line